tweag/haskell-training/material/domain.md

 ---

-Notice that `do` notation is just syntactic sugar.
+The `do` notation is just syntactic sugar.
 There's no real value in it, it only makes the code cuter.

 The code we write above we could have actually written as